 Yes, body and microphone are 100% waterproof and weatherproof.

 1. Check if the top cable glands are tightened (microphone and solar panel).
-Hold the base of the gland with a C-wrench, wrench or pliers wrench to prevent the nut on the inside from coming loose.
+Hold the base of the gland with an adjustable spanner or pliers to prevent the nut on the inside from coming loose.
 Tighten the top compression nut.

-2. Check if the vents are tightened (looks like a bolt, hexagonal shaped).
-This vent should be as tight as you can get it by hand, or tighten carfully with tools using low force.
+2. Check if the vents are tightened (these look like hexagonal bolts).
+Tighten these vents as much as possible by hand, or tighten them carefully with tools using little force.
 This is in order to prevent damage to the silicone seal.

-3. Check if the PCB is still corrosion free.
-Corrosion marks are white/greenish and can be found on and around solder joints or other bare metal parts.
+3. Check if the PCB shows signs of corrosion.
+Corrosion marks are white/greenish and can be found on and around soldered seams or other bare metal parts.

-4. Check if the foam lid seal is still in place and damage free.
+4. Check if the foam lid seal is still in place and free of damage.

-5. Check if the brass M4 threads for the lid have not been pulled out.
+5. Check if the brass M4 threads on the lid have been pulled out.

-To connect the IoT SoundSensor™ download the LoRa Key and Monitor App from Google Play for network settings (LoRa keys) and connect the sound sensor to The Things Network.
+To connect the Ranos dB to your private LoRa network, download the DSS Connect App from Google Play for network settings (LoRa keys).

 1. Your local provider will deliver the LoRa network keys.

-2. Download the LoRa Key and Monitor App from Google Play for LoRa network settings (LoRa keys) and connect the sound sensor to your privaye LoRa network.
+2. Download the Ranos dB from Google Play for LoRa network settings (LoRa keys) and connect the sound sensor to your private LoRa network.

-We have developed a technical blueprint in which the IoT SoundSensor™ sends audio fragments via LTE-M. If you sign up for our newsletter we will keep you informed of this development.
+We have developed a technical blueprint in which we send audio fragments via LTE-M. You will find more information about this product under Ranos Tag.

-The internal clock is not accurate enough to be set once and to generate the timestamp from continuously.
-The internal clock needs to be synchronized and for this we are using the GPS time.
+The internal clock is not accurate enough to be set just once.
+After some time, it needs to be synchronized again using GPS time.
 Time sync works even when GPS is set to “off” or “once”.

-We do not use the LoRa time from the message received in the gateway, because this is not the timestamp of the measurement itself.
+We do not use the LoRa timestamp in the message received through the gateway, because this is not the timestamp of the measurement itself.

-A USB-B male to USB-C male cable is included.
+A USB-B male to USB-C and Micro-B male cable is included.

 No, not yet (Android only).
 We are working on it.